-Maximum number of pages permitted Contents 1 Title page to include: Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigator Name, address, email, and phone for the Signing Official at the applicant institution 5) IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding Signatures of the Principal Investigator and the Signing Official 7) Page 2 - Lay Summary-150 words max 1 Budget Page to include: Budget and justification A statement regarding the percent effort that the Principal A statement regarding the percent effort that the Principal Investigator will allocate to this project 3) A list of key personnel, their institutions, and their roles in the project 1 Applicant's background and goals for training 1 Specific Aims 3 Research Strategy to include these sections: 1) Significance 2) Innovation 3) Approach No limit Bibliography 3 Sponsor (mentor) statement to include: Research support available History and outcomes of previous trainees 3) Training plan 4) Applicant's qualifications and potential for a research career Per NIH Biosketches for each key personnel using the latest NIH format guidelines Letters of support (from key personnel other than the mentor)
+Maximum number of pages permitted Contents 1 Title page to include: Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigator Name, address, email, and phone for the Signing Official at the applicant institution IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding Signatures of the Principal Investigator and the Signing Official Page 2 - Lay Summary-150 words max 1 Budget Page to include: Budget and justification A statement regarding the percent effort that the Principal Investigator will allocate to this project A list of key personnel, their institutions, and their roles in the project 1 Applicant's background and goals for training 1 Specific Aims 3 No limit Research Strategy to include these sections: 1) Background and Significance (potential for clinical impact).
+2) Innovation.
+3) Approach to include: a.
+Detailed methods. b.
+Rigor, reproducibility and sex and a biological factor. c.
+Pitfalls, alternative approaches and benchmarks for success (address feasibility). d.
+Timeline. preliminary data are encouraged Bibliography Shangar (mantar) statement to include: 3 Sponsor (mentor) statement to include: 1) Research support available 2) History and outcomes of previous trainees 3) Training plan 4) Applicant's qualifications and potential for a research career Per NIH guidelines Biosketches for each key personnel using the latest NIH format No limit Letters of support (from key personnel other than the mentor) 1 For re-submissions only: Introduction to the revised application: Please address prior reviews and changes made to the application in response.